6 mins. read

 Managing tiredness

-The lifestyle changes you can make and support you can seek to manage tiredness include:
+It’s important to talk to your hospital team or GP about CRF.
+They can then check to see if you are anaemic.
+The lifestyle changes you can make and support you can seek to manage fatigue include:

 Quality sleep

-If you aren’t sleeping well at night, this can disrupt your circadian rhythm, resulting in an increased desire for naps during the day and feeling more tired overall.
+If you aren’t sleeping well at night, this can result in an increased need for naps during the day and feeling more tired overall.
 It can be beneficial to put a sleep routine in place that caters for at least seven hours of quality sleep a night.
 Set a regular bedtime and stick to it, and establish a wind-down routine that involves limiting your use of electronics.
 Also ensure your sleep environment is dark, quiet and comfortable.

 Eating well